 Where are Mele Cascades?

 Mele is the biggest village of Vanuatu, on Efate Island.
-Mele Cascades is approximately 10 kilometers outside Port Vila, the capital of the archipelago.
+Mele Cascades is approximately 10 kilometres outside Port Vila, the capital of the archipelago.
 It is likely that you will land in Port Vila when you fly to Vanuatu.

 Did you like this article about Mele Cascades in Vanuatu?
 Add it o your Pinterest board: